Data Programming

 How to use Data Programming in General

-Target Question/Label Set: Choose the questions or label set that you want to target for Data Programming usage.
+• Target question/Label set: Choose the questions or label set that you want to target for Data programming usage.

-Multiple Label Template: If you turn this on, it will create a labeling function template that can predict based on multiple labels.
-By default, the Labeling Function logic only specified to predict 1 label from all defined labels.
+• Multiple-label template: If you turn this on, it will create a labeling function template that can predict based on multiple labels.
+By default, the labeling function logic only specified to predict 1 label from all defined labels.
 However, Datasaur also provides a multilabel labeling function template if a user needs labeling function logic that is sufficient for more than 1 label.
 Please find the template here.

-Predict Labels: After creating your Labeling Functions, you can start predicting the answers or labels using those functions.
+• Predict labels: After creating your labeling functions, you can start predicting the answers or labels using those functions.

 Data Programming Extension

-You can create Labeling Functions by clicking the "Labeling Functions” button.
-It will display the Labeling Function Settings, where you can add your Labeling Functions.
-It also provides you with a code template for a Labeling Function based on your label set.
-Note: Pay attention to the comment we've included there; you can start editing your logic where we write
+3. You can create labeling functions by clicking the Labeling functions button.
+By default it will open the Labeling function settings tab, where you can add your labeling functions.
+It also provides you with a code template for a labeling function based on your label set.
+Note: Pay attention to the comment we've included there; you can start editing your logic where we write (Start editing here!)— the previous codes and lines are not supposed to be edited.

 Labeling Function Template